5 recommended OTC drugs

 Does minoxidil work?

 Yes, in 50-60% of patients with androgenetic alopecia.
-Visible effect after 3-6 months.
-Must be continued permanently.
+Effect visible after 3-6 months.
+It must be continued permanently.

 Does biotin really help?

 Only in confirmed deficiency (rare).
-Self-supplementation is not useful if you have no deficiency.
-For normal baseline — no demonstrated effect.
+Self-medication is not useful if you do not have a deficiency.
+With normal prior levels — no demonstrated effect.

-Postpartum telogen effluvium — due to sudden drop in estrogens.
-Resolves spontaneously in 6-12 months.
+Postpartum telogen effluvium — due to the sudden drop in estrogen levels.
+It resolves spontaneously within 6-12 months.

 Yes — telogen effluvium appears 2-3 months after major stress (illness, surgery, bereavement).
 Transient, reversible.